SankThomas/rest-countries-api/README.md

 # Important Update!

 Restcountries.eu is now called countrylayer API.
 They've updated their terms of use and introduced a subscription based service - with a free tier of course, limited to 100 requests per day.
+You need an access key in order to query data from the API.

 Therefore, the code in this repository won't work (as far as I've tested).
 Check [this](https://github.com/SankThomas/country-layer-api-demo) repository for the demo on the new API.
 I will be releasing a YouTube video soon as the one I made for the previous API has been rendered obsolete.
 Thank you.